codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 ## Automatic approvals/rejections

 By default, a pipeline that contains an approval step will pause for 7 days (168 hours) onces it reaches that step.
-If you want some automatic action to happen after a specified time period you can defined it in advance with the `timeout` property:
+If you want some automatic action to happen after a specified time period you can define it in advance with the `timeout` property:

 `codefresh.yml`
 {% highlight yaml %}